Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Real and Virtual Environments

-The real environment emulates the flight dynamics of the flapping-wing drone defined in Section \ref{sec_def}.
-To simplify its multibody equations of motion \cite{Samin2003,Sun2007_2}, the dynamics of the wings is neglected.
-This reduces the equations to those of a standard aircraft subjected to external wing forces, body forces, and gravity applied at the barycenter \cite{Etkin1995}.
-This simplification is common in control and stability analyses \cite{Taha2012}.
-Focusing on the longitudinal dynamics, the Newton-Euler equations can be formulated in the body frame:
+The real environment simulates the flight dynamics of the flapping-wing drone introduced in Section~\ref{sec_def}.
+To keep the benchmark computationally affordable while preserving the dominant body dynamics, the multibody equations of motion are simplified by neglecting the wing inertia \citep{Samin2003,Sun2007_2}.
+Under this assumption, the system reduces to the dynamics of a rigid body subjected to aerodynamic loads and gravity applied at the barycenter \citep{Etkin1995}.
+This approximation is commonly adopted in control-oriented studies of flapping flight \citep{Taha2012}.